EY4542 - Saw PANASONIC - Free user manual and instructions

 - Do not dispose of the battery pack in a fire, or expose it to excessive heat.

-- Do not drive the likes of nails into the battery pack, subject it to shocks, dismantle it, or attempt to modify it.
+- Do not drive nails or similar objects into the battery pack, subject it to shocks, dismantle it, or attempt to modify it.

 - Do not allow metal objects to touch the battery pack terminals.